 White was hassled all night by the Tiger defense being flattened with blitz's but still managed to keep his team in contention.
 Jack Hunt's tip of a would-be game tying touchdown which fell off the finger tips of Mark Clayton in the end zone preserving a 21-14 Sugar Bowl victory.

-Each limited edition print is hand-signed and numbered by the artist.
-The Regular Edition Lithograph is limited to 1503 prints (19½” x 26”), the Signature Edition Lithograph is limited to 500 prints (19½” x 26”), and the Artist's Proof Lithograph is limited to 200 prints (19½” x 26”).
+Each limited edition print is hand-signed and numbered by the artist and is accompanied by a Certificate of Authenticity and gold seal to enhance framing.
 The Signature Edition Lithographs and Artist Proof Lithographs are personally signed by Eric Alexander, Jack Hunt and Chad Lavalais.
 Please allow 7-10 business days for completion of custom-framed orders.